 Comfort.
 Acceptance.
 Power.
 Freedom.
 Control.
 Love.
 We are all longing to find satisfaction for our intangible desires.
 If you can provide a payoff for your prospects’ unspoken needs, you will find yourself handsomely rewarded.– Chris Goward, Author, You Should Test That!

 Further reading: If your shoppers buy emotionally, how do you 1) identify their core emotional drivers, and 2) optimize your marketing experiences for their emotions?
-Learn how in this post: “How to create emotionally relevant marketing experiences for your shoppers”
+Learn how in this post: Increase customer engagement by creating emotional marketing experiences